August 6, 2020

 - Are they experiencing any pain or discomfort in their mouth?

-- Have they seen any lumps, bumps, or noticed any swelling in their mouth?
+- Have they seen any lumps, bumps, or swelling in their mouth?

 He will then perform a thorough elderly dental care exam, checking their bite, jaw, lymph nodes, salivary glands, inner cheeks, tongue and other soft tissues, the floor of their mouth, the soft and hard palate of their mouth, gum tissues, and their teeth.